Mindgamesnl/FireIO/technotes.md

 #### Common
 The events and requests are handled in a thread pool.
-Ever triggered event instance is in it's own executed task in one of the threads, this makes it safe to make other API and DATABASE calls from within the socket events and requests.
+Ever triggered event instance is in it's own executed task in one of the threads.
+This makes it safe to make other API and DATABASE calls from within the socket events and requests.

 The thread pool size can be changed using `.setThreadPoolSize(size)`, it takes a few milliseconds to update the thread pool, this should only been done when starting and creating a Fire-IO instance.